 - Development & Execution of a Diagnostics Strategy for Patient Analyses & Stratification for a Probody Drug Conjugate (PDC)”, Luc Desnoyers, Senior Director, CytomX | 11:00am, November 14, Location: Clinical Stream.
 (Translational Sciences)

-In addition to scientific posters and oral presentations one of the features also includes the 5th Annual World ADC Awards (Tuesday, November 13) which is designed to recognize the extraordinary endeavours, teamwork and commercial acumen that has propelled the field to the forefront of cancer research today.
+In addition to scientific posters and oral presentations one of the features also includes the 5th Annual World ADC Awards (Tuesday, November 13) which is designed to recognize the extraordinary endeavors, teamwork and commercial acumen that has propelled the field to the forefront of cancer research today.